neurobagel/documentation/docs/query_tool.md

 {{ read_table('./repos/neurobagel_examples/query-tool-results/participant-level-results.tsv') }}

 #### `protected` participant-level results in aggregate mode

-When `NB_RETURN_AGG` environment variable for the neurobagel API is set to `true` (see related section of the documentation [here](https://neurobagel.org/infrastructure/#set-the-environment-variables)), the value for all columns except for `DatasetID` and `SessionPath` in the Participant-level results is set to `protected`.
+If the values for all columns except for `DatasetID` and `SessionPath` in the participant-level results tsv are set to `protected`, this indicates the graph being queried has been configured (via its corresponding API) to return only aggregate information about matches (due to data privacy reasons).
+This configuration can be modified by setting the `NB_RETURN_AGG` environment variable to `false` (the value is by default `true`). see related section of the documentation [here](https://neurobagel.org/infrastructure/#set-the-environment-variables).

 Example: